 Beyond Beer: Ciders, Spirits + Wines

-If you're a wine lover, the Catskills' offerings might surprise you.
+If you're a wine lover, the wineries in the Catskills might surprise you.
 Visit Windham Vineyard and Winery in Windham and sample their variety of small-batch wines made at their mountaintop vineyard including Riesling, Merlot, and Cabernet Sauvignon, or head to Eminence Farm Road Farm Winery on the western edge of the Catskills for dry table wines made from vinifera grapes.

-Tour more than 205 vineyards, wineries and cideries, from Adair Vineyards in New Paltz, to Whitecliff Vineyard and Winery in Gardiner and sample refreshing beverages hand-crafted with local ingredients straight out of the streams, forests and mountains of the Catskills.
+Tour more than 205 cideries and wineries in the Catskills, from Adair Vineyards in New Paltz, to Whitecliff Vineyard and Winery in Gardiner and sample refreshing beverages hand-crafted with local ingredients straight out of the region's streams, forests and mountains.